 The answer is that line breeding helps to fix great qualities in a dog.
 If you have an outstanding dog with outstanding qualities, you are most likely to perpetuate those qualities by mating that dog to another individual who shares them.
 And the dog most likely to share them is probably going to be a close relative.

 Dog breeders were unaware that what they were doing was not only bringing together genes that produced great qualities.
 They were also bringing together genes that produced nasty problems.
 Inherited diseases for example.

 Unfortunately, this whole problem has then been greatly exacerbated by another selective breeding issue that has got much worse in our increasingly technological age.
 And that is the over use of popular sires

 A very popular pedigree dog breeding practice involves the prolific use of popular sires.
 Any dog that wins an impressive title, in the show ring or in a sport or activity, is likely to be in high demand as a stud.

-This favoring of specific breeding animals in purebred dogs has meant that many members of a breed were then excluded from the gene pool of breeding animals.
+This favoring of specific breeding animals in purebred dogs has meant that many members of a breed were then excluded.
+Left out of the gene pool.

 And with the advent of artificial insemination, there are no longer geographical constraints on how many puppies a champion can father